Ling Cage

 Ling Cage (Chinese: 灵笼, pinyin: líng lóng) is an original sci-fi action animation series produced by YHKT Entertainment (艺画开天, yì huà kāi tiān).
-Created and directed by Dong Xiangbo, Season 1 was relesed on July 13, 2019 on Bilibili.
+Created and directed by Dong Xiangbo, Season 1 was released on July 13, 2019 on Bilibili.
 Season 2 was released on the same platform on May 23, 2025.
 Across its two seasons, Ling Cage explores power, identity, and the cost of survival in a world reshaped by disaster.
 YHKT Entertainment has announced that the third season is expected to be released in 2026.

 Premise

-In the future, as humans continue to advance their technologies, a sudden catastrophic geological change arrives, leaving the Earth surface in ruins.
-Decades later, the land is overtaken by Mana Ecosystem — a biological network of monstrous, mutated creature.
+In the future, as humans continue to advance their technologies, a sudden catastrophic geological change arrives, leaving the Earth's surface in ruins.
+Decades later, Mana Ecosystem, a biological network of monstrous, mutated creatures, takes over the land.
 Earth is believed to be unsurvivable.
 A group of people who were on a giant flying fort survived the disaster.
 They named the fort — Lighthouse.
-However, the survival depends on strict social hierarchy and regulation.
-Citizens are divided into upper and lower levels based on their genetic quality and order is maintained through three core doctrines: gene optimization, collective education, elder expedition.
+However, survival on Lighthouse depends on strict social hierarchy and regulation.
+Citizens are divided into upper and lower levels based on their genetic quality, and order is maintained through three core doctrines: gene optimization, collective education, and elder expedition.

-Groups
+Setting

 Lighthouse (introduced in S1)

 In the Old World, Lighthouse was originally called Tartarus.
 It was an aerial prison over the North Pole.
 It held felons, individuals powerful enough to escape law, secret agents, and researchers in mind areas.
 After escaping the geological catastrophe on the ground, the first Lighthouse Master eased the conflict between guards and prisoners.
 Tartarus was renovated into Lighthouse, meaning the hope for humanity's future.
 Initially, Lighthouse unconditionally took in survivors from the ground.
 After the invasion by surface forces in Lighthouse Year 5, Lighthouse shifted to a conditional rescue policy.
 In Year 11, Lighthouse confirmed the ground surface was not suitable for human survival.

 After years of development and facing the crisis of resource shortage, Lighthouse issued the Three Core Doctrines: gene optimization, collective education, and elder expedition.
 Citizens are divided into upper and lower levels based on their genetic quality.
 The upper citizens (superiors) hold key social roles, while the lower ones (laborers) perform tedious manual labor in exchange for limited resources.

 The Hunters

-Specialized unit in charge of gathering resources from the Earth surface.
-The team is equipped with heavy firepower and Heavy-Duty Mechas to fight the Extremonzoans.
+Specialized unit in charge of gathering resources from the Earth's surface.
+The team is equipped with heavy firepower and Heavy-Duty Mechas to fight the Extremozoans.

 Light and Shadow Society

 Religious institution on Lighthouse.
 It worships The Lord of Light and Shadow.
 In charge of enforcing the Three Core Doctrines and punishing those who violate the regulations.
 The doctrine of the church is: "Light breeds all living, all living follow shadow.
 Light cleans my soul, shadow shields my body.
-Using ethic to suppress desire, joy but not dissipated.
+Using ethics to suppress desire, joy but not dissipated.
 Rather to give up my body, but to follow light and shadow."

 Lighthouse Defense Force

-The military and security body responsible of maintaining order and operational stability within Lighthouse.
+The military and security body in charge of maintaining order and operational stability within Lighthouse.